Item Upgrading: What s No One Is Talking About

 World of Warcraft Upgrades and Item Upgrading

-Upgrades can increase the value of weapons, armors and rings.
-They also increase bonuses such as damage from PvE and crit chance.
+Upgrades increase the value of certain numeric stats on weapons, armor and rings.
+Upgrades also increase bonuses such as Crit chance and PvE Damage.

 Components

-Upgrade components can be added to trinkets, armor, and weapons in order to provide them with a boost in stats or add a bonus effect.
-They can be obtained by crafting, purchasing from vendors trading or looting.
-Some upgrades can also be accompanied by special cosmetic effects.
+Upgrade components can be added to trinkets, weapons and armor to provide them with a boost in stats or an extra effect.
+These can be obtained by crafting, buying from vendors or trading with other players or looting.
+Certain upgrades also come with specific cosmetic effects.

-Upgrade components can only be used on equipment that has a slot.
-The item must be at least upgraded to blue before a component can be used.
-Upgrade components, unlike other mods, can only be applied once.
-They are not able to be replaced or applied multiple times.
-Infusions and enrichments are a special kind of upgrade component used for non-amulet ascended and legendary equipment, as well as some of the non-ascended back items.
-Enrichments and Infusions can be obtained by salvaging ascended equipment or completing a quest in the Prophecies, Factions, and Nightfall campaigns.
+Upgrade components are only available to equipment with a slot.
+The item must be at least upgraded to a blue level before the component can be used.
+Upgrade components, unlike other mods, can only be applied only once.
+They are not able to be replaced or applied several times.
+Infusions and Enrichments are kind of upgrade component that can be used to upgrade item (clicking here) non-amulet legendary and ascending equipment, as in some items that aren't ascended.
+Enrichments and Infusions can be obtained by salvaging ascended equipment or completing a mission in the Prophecies, Factions, and Nightfall campaigns.

-The player is able to have a maximum of five boost upgrades at one time.
-Each upgrade increases the probability that a better-quality version of the item will drop during the next reset.
-This gives players the opportunity to upgrade their equipment even if they are unsure how much it can be improved upon an update.
+Each upgrade increases the likelihood that a better-quality version of an item will be available at the next reset.
+This gives players an incentive to upgrade their gear even if they are unsure what will be improved after the reset.

-The process of upgrading an item could be costly and it's possible that the item will become obsolete, or even break, in the event that the upgrade is unsuccessful.
+The process of upgrading an item could be costly, and it is possible that the item will be obsolete, or even break, in the event that the upgrade is unsuccessful.
 Upgrade Crystals and assist powders are also destroyed when an upgrade fails.
-This is reduced by the availability of cash shop items that double or even eliminate the chance of failure, and some upgrades that provide an additional benefit when they are inserted into an item.
+This is reduced by the availability of cash shop items that double or even eliminate chance of failure, and a few upgrades that give a bonus when reinserted into an item upgrade.

 Glyphs

-Glyphs are upgrade components that can be placed in special sockets on the Paragon Board.
-Glyphs boost the effectiveness of all nodes in a radius around them, including pre-existing affixes on equipment.
-Glyphs are upgraded in many ways, and we suggest getting them to level 15 as soon as possible.
+Glyphs can be used to improve the Paragon Board by placing them in sockets that are specifically designed for.
+Glyphs buff the power of all nodes in a radius around them, including pre-existing affixes on equipment.
+Glyphs can be upgraded many ways, and we suggest upgrading them to 15 levels as soon as possible.

-In the final game, you will often find that the Best item upgrader way to enhance your gear is by placing Glyphs.
-They are the only upgrade components that can be upgraded straight to level 15 and provide an enormous boost to your power and radius on the Paragon Board, enabling you to reach higher nodes more quickly.
+In the endgame you'll often discover that the best way to enhance your gear is by placing Glyphs.
+They are the only upgrade component that can be upgraded directly to level 15 and provide significant boosts to your power and radius on the Paragon Board, enabling you to get higher nodes more quickly.

-Glyphs, the sole upgrade component that can be removed without restriction and replaced with no restrictions are the most popular.
-The only exception is legendary equipment, which requires the use of a Black Lion Salvage Kit to salvage and then re-install.
+Glyphs, the sole upgrade component that can be removed without restriction and then replaced with no restrictions are the most popular.
+The only exception is legendary equipment, which requires an Black Lion Salvage Kit to salvage and re-place.

-The value of each Glyph is displayed when you select it in your inventory.
-You can replace it with an Glyph that is the same or higher rank to increase the value of the Glyph.
+Each Glyph has a specific range of values it can improve a stat by.
+The value is displayed when you select the Glyph in your inventory.
+You can replace it with another Glyph that is the same or higher rank to boost the value of the Glyph.

-You can find Glyphs in the Black Lion Trading Post, as part of a Gem Store purchase or bundle with certain unlimited-use gathering tools as well as through Faction Crypt raids.
-Each Faction Crypt has the chance of dropping one of the many Glyphs as well as also a few rare glyphs to be found in the form of drops from any of the four Faction Crypts.
+You can find Glyphs in the Black Lion Trading Post, as part of an Gem Store purchase or bundle with certain unlimited-use gathering tools as well as through Faction Crypt raids.
+Every Faction Crypt will drop one of these Glyphs.
+There are some rare glyphs which you can find in any of the Faction Crypts.

-Once you have the desired Glyphs You will need to place them on your equipment.
-Each Glyph unlocks a unique bonus that will boost a specific set of stat nodes within a radius around the Glyph.
-Depending on the Glyph the bonus will be +40 to one of your primary stats, or +25 to two of your secondary stats.
+Once you have the desired Glyphs, you will have to put them on your gear.
+Each Glyph unlocks a bonus that will boost a specific set of stat nodes that are within the radius of the Glyph.
+Based on the Glyph it could be +40 to one of your primary stats, or +25 to two of your secondary stats.

-Utilizing the Glyph will boost all nodes connected to it, and you should try to place your Glyphs near the most important nodes of the Graph to maximise the impact.
-For instance that a Druid should try to place their Glyphs near their primary damage points, but also think about placing them near crucial damage nodes too.
+Glyphs will increase the number of nodes connected to them, therefore it is best to place Glyphs in strategic spots on the Graph.
+This will maximize the impact.
+For example, a Druid should aim to place their Glyphs near their primary damage nodes but also think about placing them near crucial damage nodes, too.

 Leveling

-The item upgrading system allows players to improve the stats of specific items by putting upgraded components inside them.
-This is also known as "upping".
-Every upgradeable item is assigned an amount that determines the final stats.
-Upgraded items can be leveled up to a maximum of 385.
-Each item level upgrade level requires a different amount of components to reach and the cost of upgrading increase as the item gets upgraded.
+The item upgrading system allows players to improve the stats of certain items by placing upgraded components in them.
+This is referred to as "upping".
+Each upgradeable item comes with a level that determines its upgraded stats.
+Upgraded items may be leveled to a maximum of ilvl 385.
+Each item level requires a different amount of components to reach, and the upgrade costs increase as the item is advanced in level.

 Certain upgrades require an ingredient to be activated.
-This ingredient is obtained from the completion of Upgrade Recipes.
-These recipes can be purchased from NPCs or on the upgrade tab of crafting tables.
-Each completed Upgrade Recipe earns several Technology Points.
-These points can be used to the upgrading of an item.
-Once enough points are earned, you will be able to claim the upgrade and receive its additional bonuses.
+This ingredient can be obtained by finishing Upgrade Recipes.
+These recipes can be purchased from NPCs or found on the upgrade tab in crafting tables.
+Each completed Upgrade Recipe yields some Technology Points.
+These points can be used to level up the item.
+Once enough points have been earned, the upgrade can be claimed and the additional bonuses will be added to the item.

-When a player upgrades an item it is replaced by a new item of the same type.
-This means that the same armor piece will get the form of a shield or weapon when upgraded.
-The new item will have its own set bonus.
-This could be a drawback in that the item could increase in price even if you don't require it.
+When the player upgrades an item to a higher level, the original item is replaced with a new item of the same kind.
+This means that the same armor piece will get a weapon or shield when upgraded.
+The new item also comes with its own set of bonuses.
+This can be a downside since the item may be more expensive even if you do not need it.

 Requirements

-Item upgrading allows players to upgrade the level of their available equipment - weapons, armor, and trinkets above ilvl 385--by providing the appropriate currency and items to an NPC that upgrades items.
-Upgrades to armor set pieces also increase the defense base of that piece, while upgrading weapon items will increase the base damage as well as the required strength and dexterity to meet the upgraded equipment's requirements.
+The ability to upgrade items allows players to boost the level of their available equipment--armor, weapons, and trinkets that are above ilvl 385 by providing the appropriate items and currencies to an NPC who upgrades items.
+Upgrades to armor set pieces also increase the defense base of the item, and upgrading weapon items will increase the damage base as well as the required strength and dexterity to match the requirements of the upgraded equipment.

-Each item can be upgraded up to five times, except for hero gear which can be upgraded with eight upgrades.
-Every time you upgrade items an object, it has a chance of failing.
-The failure rate increases when you exceed the maximum number.
-Failures will cause the item to revert to its initial state, requiring the player to spend more materials than they would have to had they stopped upgrading at the maximum amount of upgrades.
+All items can be upgraded a maximum of five times, except for hero gear that can be upgraded with eight upgrades.
+Every time you upgrade a piece of equipment, it is at risk of failing.
+The rate of failure increases as you move beyond the maximum number.
+Failures can cause the item to go to its initial condition, which requires the user to spend more materials than they would have to had they stopped upgrading at the maximum number of upgrades.

-If an item isn't upgraded, the experience bar in its growth bar will be reset to zero.
-In addition, the item upgrader Mod will lose any bonuses it gained such as crit chance and attack damage, as well as any additional effects associated with the effect (for instance, a higher healing over time or the speed of reloading).
-The player can continue to use their weapon or armor after the failure.
+If an item isn't upgraded the experience bar in the bar for growth will be reset to zero.
+In addition the item will lose any bonus it earned such as crit chance, attack damage, and all additional effects associated with that effect (for instance, a higher healing over time or speed of reload).
+However, the player can continue to use the weapon or armor after the failure.

-When an item is upgraded the upgrades are applied from the lowest to the highest.
-This means that, should a weapon gain an increase in its crit chance, the increase is applied before any increase in attack damage.
-A new attribute called Slots has been added to the definition of the item and the value is computed each time an upgrade is applied.
+If an item upgrader kit is upgraded, the upgrades are applied in order from lowest to highest.
+This means that should a weapon gain an increase in its crit chance, the increase is applied before any increase in attack damage.
+A new attribute known as Slots has been added to the definition of the item and the value is recomputed every time an upgrade is applied.

-The amount of resources required to upgrade an item are determined by its rarity rating and the number of upgrade slots.
-The cost of upgrading equipment that is not premium is equal to its base value.
-For instance an item that is commonplace could have five upgrades at a cost.
-25,600 Technology Points and 4x Quality Improvement Chance.
-Hero grade items will have an incredibly lower cost for each additional upgrade.
+The amount of resources required to upgrade an item is based on its rarity rating and upgrade slot count.
+The cost of upgrading equipment that is not premium is equal to the value of the base item.
+For instance, a common item might have five upgrades for a price of.
+25600 Technology Points, 4x Quality Improvement Chance.
+Hero grade items have a lower cost per upgrade.

-Premium items may have different upgrade requirements than regular gear.
-For example, they may need fewer sowels, but more minerals and orons.
-However, players must visit the NPC [Armorthe ] Boboko in Central Flarine with each piece of equipment they want to upgrade.
-In addition to the upgrade costs mentioned above, each upgrade will require an individual amount of ingredients needed to upgrade.
+Premium items have different requirements for upgrading in comparison to standard equipment.
+For instance, they might require fewer sowels, but more minerals and erons.
+However, players must visit the NPC [Armorthe ] Boboko in Central Flarine with each piece of equipment they wish to upgrade.
+Each upgrade to equipment requires different amounts of the ingredients for upgrading, in addition to the costs that are listed above.